IB vs. AP | International Baccalaureate or Advanced Placement?

 The choice of choosing the subjects is entirely up to the student and often depends on what the school they are enrolled in has to offer.
 On the other hand, one might be able to study on their own for the AP exam in case the school does not offer a specific subject.

 What is the View of Colleges on AP?
 Is it Beneficial?

-As shared by the College Board, more than 22,170 schools offer students the opportunity to study AP program.
-In comparison, finding an AP subject is easier than IB program.
+As shared by the College Board, more than 22,170 schools offer students the opportunity to study in the AP program.
+In comparison, finding an AP subject is easier than the IB program.